theQRL/theqrl.org/content/blog/2020/get-ready-qrl-bromine-is-coming/index.md

 date: 2020-04-06
 author: "Jack Matier"
 title: "Get ready.
 QRL Bromine is coming"
-subtitle: "In ~24 hours, QRL Bromine will be here.
+summary: "In ~24 hours, QRL Bromine will be here.
 This is a brief overview and reminder of what actions you’ll want to take."
 featured_image: 12HFOUkRsRLt3aIJtU5R2vg.png
 images:
   - 12HFOUkRsRLt3aIJtU5R2vg.png